New Jersey Birth Injury Lawyers

 -Nerve injuries, including Brachial Plexus nerves and craniofacial nerves

 –Erb’s and Klumpke’s Palsies

 -Brain injuries resulting in Cerebral Palsy and other neurological conditions

-Birth injuries may be caused by a medical professional failing to adhere to the standards of care accepted and practiced within the medical community.
+A: Birth injuries may be caused by any kind of medical professional or healthcare provider – not just doctors – who fail to adhere to the standards of care accepted and practiced within the medical community.

 -Home Health Aides

 -Outpatient Clinics and surgical facilities

 -First responders, such as paramedics and police

 In many birth injury lawsuits, the parents can pursue damages as well.
 If the birth injury ultimately leads to the child’s death, the infant’s parents may be able to pursue a wrongful death lawsuit.
 In a wrongful death suit, parents can pursue a financial settlement for medical expenses, their child’s pain and suffering before death, lost companionship and services, funeral expenses, and emotional distress.

-A: Blume Forte Fried Zerres & Molinari has decades of experience handling NJ birth injury claims.
+How do we achieve results in cases like yours?
+Blume Forte Fried Zerres & Molinari has decades of experience handling NJ birth injury claims.
 Our resources and our ability to work with experts in various fields of medicine allow Blume Forte to represent our clients to the highest standards.